 Not every home improvement has to cost a lot of money.
-Re-Painting, caulking, presure washing and cleaning, landscaping, etc are all "sweat equity" and low investment improvements that make for great first impresssions.
+Repainting, caulking, pressure washing and cleaning, landscaping, etc are all "sweat equity" and low investment improvements that make for great first impressions.
 Other more costly improvements are directly geared to realizing high profits.
 Here are a few of those:

 -As a general rule, kitchen and bathroom projects usually get a nice return on investment, typically 90% or more!

 -Things like adding rooms or finishing basements tend to pay back the least.